lupyuen/lupyuen.github.io/src/lvgl4.md

 });
 ```

-Which will work on Touch Devices (like our Phones).
+Which will work on Touch Devices.
+(Like our Phones)

 _What happens inside notifyInput?_